arikapasha/No-More-waste/README.md

 # No More waste
 ## Team Vecna
 ### Description
+A web/phone app that will give restaurants a platform to connect with local shelters so excess food does not go to waste.
-Capstone Project(ENSE 400/477) for Software Systems Engineering at the University of Regina.
+Created for the Capstone Project(ENSE 400/477) for Software Systems Engineering at the University of Regina.

 ### Members
 1. Arika Pasha